Longlands Primary School -Celebrating British Values.

 We further promote these values across our broad, balanced and developing curriculum, through our own values of the three E's:

-Everyone is Valued
+Everybody is Valued

-Everyone is Aspirational
+Everybody is Aspirational

-Everyone is Proud
+Everybody is Proud

 The children at Longlands see democracy celebrated and practised in a variety of ways.
 We have an elected school council which represents student voice in the school.
 The school has a long tradition of a house system named after the Saints of the British Isles and Ireland.
 We have a rolling programme of celebrating Saints Days as part of our focus on British Values.
 As part of this system we also have a Head Girl and Boy plus House Captains who act as representatives for their House in a range of contexts.
 Children regularly get opportunities to express their views in school through Pupil Voice sampling and questionnaires.